placrosse/kodo/docs/source/tutorial.rst

 One of the key features of RLNC is the ability to recode.
-What this means is if the data is to be transmitted through a chain of nodes, the data can be reencoded at each node.
+What this means is if the data is to be transmitted through a chain of nodes, the data can be re-encoded at each node.
 A examples of such networks
 include:

 * Relay networks